 Best Williamsburg bars

 Lovingly dubbed a gastrodive, this no-frills spot delivers strong drinks, salty food and a seedy (in the best possible way) atmosphere that draws legions of fans.
 The nibbles here are no ordinary bar bites, either.
-Chef Stephen Tanner, formerly of Pies ‘n’ Thighs, churns out crispy, crackly fried chicken and pillowy biscuits with honey butter that are excellent complements to your can of Schlitz.
-And for a tipple a little more intricate, order up the namesake drink, which is a refreshing piña colada slushy topped with an amaretto float.
+The kitchen churns out crispy, crackly fried chicken and pillowy biscuits with honey butter that are excellent complements to your can of Schlitz.

 You will find no bar more elegant than this French Quarter–inspired haunt.
-One of the few watering holes in New York to offer a truly authentic absinthe experience—we’re talking slow-dripping ice water over a sugar cube—the menu carries 19 varieties of the anise-flavored spirit.
+One of the few watering holes in New York to offer a truly authentic absinthe experience—we’re talking slow-dripping ice water over a sugar cube—the menu carries more than a dozen varieties of the anise-flavored spirit.
 Pair your cocktail with the venue’s other New Orleans specialty: oysters.
-Over two dozen are available by the shell along with plateaus featuring caviar, lobster and clams.
 When the weather is nice, ask for a seat in the dreamy, ethereal garden and laissez les bon temps rouler.

 For beer geeks, this homey spot on Metropolitan Avenue is the ne plus ultra for sampling rare and obscure labels.
-Owner Joe Carroll only keeps six beers on tap (plus one on cask), meaning the tightly edited menu never fails to impress.
-But the crowds don’t make the trek just for those pours: There are also a whopping 140 bottles on offer, most of which are hard-to-find Belgian varieties like a Wallonian Blaugies.
-Don’t forget to pair your suds with a tempting plate of salty cheese, meat or Brooklyn-sourced pickles.
+The team keeps only keeps six beers on tap (plus one on cask), meaning the tightly edited menu never fails to impress.
+But the crowds don’t make the trek just for those pours: There are also a whopping 140 bottles on offer, most of which are hard-to-find Belgian varieties.

 It’s drinks, not rooms, served up at this labyrinthine “hotel.”
 The Victorian-influenced space, complete with black-and-white lithographs and leather banquettes, whisks patrons into another era far from the bustle of Berry Street.
-Cocktails are similarly transporting, like the San Francisco Handshake made with thyme-infused gin, St. Germain, lemon and a dash of Fernet-Branca.
+Cocktails are similarly transporting with house standards and seasonal specials.
 For oenophiles, the wine list features over 100 bottles, mostly from small, artisanal producers.
-Grab a snack while you drink: The menu of small plates of meats and cheeses is geared specifically toward matching the tipples.

 Former LCD Soundsystem frontman James Murphy runs this buzzy spot, but it turns out he’s just as talented behind a bar as he is behind a mic.
-Wine is the biggest draw here, and Horseman partner and wine consultant Justin Chearno created one of the city’s most impressive lists of natural and biodynamic wines with more than 250 available to taste.
-The cozy atmosphere, replete with cedar ceiling slats and a sleek wooden bar, is a complement to the food, which includes bites like fried potatoes with aioli and tomato chipotle sauce.
+Wine is the biggest draw here, and the team created one of the city’s most impressive lists of natural and biodynamic wines with more than 250 available to taste.
+The cozy atmosphere, replete with cedar ceiling slats and a sleek wooden bar, is a complement to the food, which includes comfort-food bites.